 BROKEN PIECES MAKE GREAT EXTRAS

 I broke A LOT of pieces at first.
 However, I realized that the broken pieces make great extras.
 I was able to use the large pieces with broken corners for the small places.
 It just took a little imagination and some cutting and I was able to use nearly every piece of ceiling.
 The truth is that we all get broken on our journey of life.
 As the curt saying goes, “LIFE HAPPENS.”
 The good news is that your life is just broken, not over!
 God is the CREATOR and has an amazing IMAGINATION, He has a great way of using broken pieces for HIS glory.
-A leader once told me, “God is a great business man, He doesn’t waste His resources.”
-Just because you broken, God will not throw you away.
+A leader once told me, “God is a great businessman, He doesn’t waste His resources.”
+Just because you broke, God will not throw you away.
 He WILL recycle you if you allow Him to.

 As you begin to remodel your life, just know that things will get messy.
 Change is ALWAYS messy.
 My father taught me that remodeling will always cost more than you planned and take longer than you imagined.
-The reformation in your life will probably take longer than you would like and it will surly cost more than you anticipated, but if you complete the project you will be beautiful in God’s eyes!
+The reformation in your life will probably take longer than you would like and it will surely cost more than you anticipated, but if you complete the project you will be beautiful in God’s eyes!